By Sisay Sahlu

 The investigations started two weeks ago and will conclude within 45 days, according to the commission.

-Both are currently ongoing in seven selected areas of the country, said Eshet Gebre, deputy commissioner of EHRC, told The Daily Monitor.
+Both are currently ongoing in seven selected areas of the country, said Eshet Gebre, deputy commissioner of EHRC, told The Monitor.

 Southern Nation Nationalities and People (SNNP), Amhara, Oromia, Tigray, Benishangul-Gumuz and Gambella regional states are the subjects of the two investigations.